Budapest What to visit

 Budapest Boat ride

-Some of the trips include the possibility to stop at Margaret Island, located in the middle of the Danube.
-There are several companies offering this boat service, some of them even do the night tour and include meals:
+Some boat tours also let you stop at Margaret Island, right in the middle of the Danube.
+There are several companies offering this service—some even include night cruises with dinner onboard for a more special experience.

 » Margaret island